 For starters, always start by disabling any third-party anti-virus/anti-malware program as those programs can have a tendency to access the disk all the time.

 If you notice this is caused by a common combination of Skype as well Google Chrome.
-Similar issue with other programs could also cause 100% disk usage.
+Similar issues with other programs could also cause 100% disk usage.
 To fix this do the following:

 In Google Chrome, go to Settings > Show Advanced Settings … > Privacy > Prefetch resources to load pages more quickly and untick it.